-Rates and market capacity for the profession can therefore be extremely volatile, so it's important to have some understanding of how the market works to be able to make an informed decision on which product is best for your firm.
+Rates and market capacity for the profession can, therefore, be extremely volatile, so it's important to have some understanding of how the market works to be able to make an informed decision on which product is best for your firm.

-Please take some time to read this guide and if you don't find what you are looking for call us on 0345 251 4000 and we'll be pleased to help.
+Please take some time to read this guide and if you don't find what you are looking for, call us on 0345 251 4000 and we'll be pleased to help.

-Rates for this insurance typically range between 1% to 5% of fee income for a multi-discipline firm, depending on the usual risk factors and market competition.
+Rates for this insurance typically range between 1% to 3% of fee income for a multi-discipline firm, depending on the usual risk factors and market competition.
 But rates can be higher depending on the work undertaken, the claims history etc. Rates are discounted for new start firms where there is no history or legacy to insure.

 It's not good practice to buy professional indemnity insurance as a 'commodity' purchased only on its price.
 However good the policy wording is, professional indemnity is commercial insurance and coverage disputes can still occur.
 Use a specialist broker to get some good advice.

-The rating of an RICS firm or any professional indemnity risk is a complex process.
+The rating of a RICS firm or any professional indemnity risk is a complex process.
 Underwriters need to be highly skilled and will require a significant amount of information to enable them to provide a quotation which accurately reflects the risk they are pricing.
 Premiums are based on many different factors including:

 - Size of the firm (fee income)